nhutch01/90.308-Team2-Project/README.md

-Bread – radio button group of bread from which to select Meats – checkboxes – allowing a specific number of choices of meat or none Cheeses – radio button group of cheese selections Vegetables – checkboxes allowing selection of any combination of all the vegetables or none Sauces/dressings – checkboxes allowing selection of any combination of sauces/dressings or none Salt, Pepper, Oregano – checkboxes allowing selection of any combination of dressings or none Price for each item
+Bread – radio button group of bread from which to select Meats – checkboxes – allowing a specific number of choices of meat or none Cheeses – radio button group of cheese selections Toppings – checkboxes allowing selection of any combination of all the vegetables, Salt, Pepper, Oregano, or none Sauces/dressings – checkboxes allowing selection of any combination of sauces/dressings or none Price for each item or group of items
+Future components:
 Display a selection menu of pre-defined sandwiches, such as BLT, Buffalo Chicken, etc., with associated ingredients, and allows the customer to customize.

 Actions:
 Initial functions:
-Ability to view a running total cost as the sandwich is created Ability to order as a guest for a one-time order and ability to save that order as a favorite as a new user if desired Summarize and display the customer’s order and total cost of each sandwich as it would be seen on the sandwich-making station screen
+Ability to order as a guest for a one-time order Ability to select ingredients for a sandwichfrom the single-select and multi-select ingredient lists Summarize and display the customer’s order and total cost of the sandwich as it would be seen on the sandwich-making station screen

 Functions to add as time permits:
 Ability to create the new account to save favorites